 The longevity risk is the most significant of biometric risks.
 The with-profit group pension portfolio represents most of the longevity risk.
 With-profit group pensions have, for the most part, been closed to new members for several years, which is why the average age of the members is relatively high, at close to 70.
-The longevity risk in the unit-linked group pension and individual pension insurance portfolio is less significant, as the insurance policies are generally for a fixed term and the life insurance policies linked to them reduce the longevity risk.
+In the unit-linked group pension and individual pension portfolio the longevity risk is less significant because most of these policies are fixed term annuities including death cover, which mitigate the longevity risk.

 The biometric risks of life insurance policies are managed through careful risk selection, by setting prices to reflect the risks and costs, by setting upper limits for the protection granted and through reinsurance.
-The Insurance Risk Committee is responsible for maintaining the risk selection policy and for monitoring the functioning of the risk selection and claims process.
+The Insurance Risk Committee is responsible for maintaining the Underwriting Policy and monitoring the functioning of the risk selection and claims processes.